brennanmcfarland/Cardinal/README.md

 # Cardinal

 ## Cardinal is a Digital Assistant and Accessibility Tool written in Python.
-It is also the state bird of Ohio:
+It is also the (cute) state bird of Ohio:
 ![Cardinal](https://d1ia71hq4oe7pn.cloudfront.net/photo/63667311-720px.jpg)

-Cardinal receives user input via the device's microphone, and transforms the speech to text using the Microsoft Azure Cognitive Services Platform.
+Cardinal receives user input via the device's microphone, and transforms the _speech to text_ using the __Microsoft Azure Cognitive Services Platform__.
 With the sample sentences we have trained, Cardinal can detect the intent of a message - the service being requested - and the entity to perform the service upon where relevant.

-After the service code is executed, the text output is then sent back to the Cognitive Services Platform to request a text to speech result from the Azure.
-Cardinal downloads the response .wav and plays back the audio.
+After the service code is executed, the text output is then sent back to the Cognitive Services Platform to request a _text to speech_ result from the Azure.
+Cardinal downloads the response .mp3 and plays back the audio.

 Cardinal has four primary features as a digital assistant: